 a) Qualifications conferred by The Open University will not normally be rescinded.
-However, we may agree to rescind a qualification in order for a Student to claim a higher-level qualification that they have met the credit requirements for but are unable to meet the unique study and/or qualification designation rules due to a previously awarded qualification.
-Qualifications may also very exceptionally be rescinded on the recommendation of the Module Results and Qualifications Classification Panel.
+However, we may agree to rescind a qualification to enable a Student to claim a higher-level qualification that they have met the credit requirements for but are unable to meet the unique study and/or qualification designation rules, due to a previously awarded qualification.
+Qualifications may also be rescinded very exceptionally, on the recommendation of the Module Results and Qualifications Classification Panel.